ducdigital/ticketswap-watch/README.md

 # Optional stuff:

 You can also change the check interval in the end of the file, currently this script run every `200000ms`.
 You can change this number but any lower number is not recomended since ticketswap has a anti robot system to prevent fetching.
 In this case you will have to visit their webpage and click `I am not a robot` for the script to work again.

+# Contribution:

+You are more than welcome to creat a PR if there's anything you want to add to this script.